-The Most Beautiful Places to Visit in Pennsylvania
+The Most Beautiful Places in Pennsylvania Are Your Next Great Adventure

-BushkillAlthough the Delaware Water Gap National Recreation area spans more than 200 miles, in the southernmost part of the park near Stroudsburg is where the Delaware River cuts through the Kittatinny Ridge, creating the water gap itself.
+The Delaware Water Gap National Recreation area spans 40 miles along the Delaware River, and in the southernmost part of the park, near Stroudsburg, is where the Delaware River cuts through the Kittatinny Ridge, creating the water gap itself.
 This scenic natural phenomenon is covered in trees, providing a stark contrast between the sky above and the river below.
 There are a number of hikes that lead to overlooks on both the NJ and Pennsylvania sides of the river, including the difficult, one-mile Mt.
 Tammany Trail.

 About 40 minutes north of Pittsburgh is this 2,546-acre park, featuring its namesake mill and covered bridge, both built in the 1800s.
 (Park at the Kildoo Picnic Area and hike down some stairs to check it out.)
 With 11 miles of trails that traverse the Slippery Rock Creek Gorge, you’ve got a variety of options if you want to peep the mill and covered bridge, waterfalls, and creeks.

 Ricketts Glen State Park

 Over the course of 13,193 acres, you’ll encounter 26 miles of hiking trails, ranging from less than one mile to just over seven, and 22 waterfalls.
 The seven-mile hiking trail, while the most difficult, gets you views of nearly all of said waterfalls.
 The sprawling park has over 100 campsites, so start a fire and spend the night under the open sky.